Finite complex reflection arrangements are K(pi,1): Generalized non-crossing partitions

 The numerical data for the exceptional types (real and non-real) is summarised in Table \ref{table2}.
 The coefficient of $t$ in the Poincar\'e polynomial is the cardinal of $R_c$.
 One observes that

 In the Weyl group case, $\Poin(S)$ may be interpreted as the Poincar\'e polynomial of the cohomology of a toric variety related to cluster algebras (\cite{chapoton}).

-When $W'$ is the (not necessarily well-generated) centraliser of a $d$-regular element in a well-generated $W$, the natural substitute for $Z_W(N)$ (and for $\Cat(W)=Z_W(2)$) is the number $Z'_{W'}(N)$ of complete weak $N$-chains of simples in the reduced dual Garside category $M'$ associated with $W'$ (see Definition \ref{defidualcategory}).
-As in Section \ref{section11}, let $d':=d/d\wedge h$.
-Complete weak $N$-chains of simples in the $d'$-divided category $M_{d'}$ may be identified with complete weak $Nd'$-chains of simples in $M$.
-There is a natural $\mu_d$-action on these chains.
-The number $Z'_{W'}(N)$ is the number of $\mu_d$-fixed complete weak $Nd'$-chains of simples in $M$.
-In a joint work with Vic Reiner, we conjecture that the $\mu_d$-action exhibits a \emph{cyclic sieving phenomenon}: the number of fixed points should be the value at $\zeta_d$ of a $q$-analog of the number of chains:
+When $W'$ is the (not necessarily well-generated) centralizer of a $d$-regular element in a well-generated $W$, the natural substitute for $Z_W(N)$ is the cardinality $Z'_{W'}(N)$ of $\CD'_N(c)$.
+In a joint work with Vic Reiner, we conjectured that the $\mu_d$-action exhibits a \emph{cyclic sieving phenomenon}: the number of fixed points should be the value at $\zeta_d$ of a $q$-analog of the number of chains; the conjecture has now been proved by Krattenthaler-M\"uller: